|

 1.

-If applicable, update any cases that were suspended to “dismissed” and update
+applicable, update any cases that were suspended to “dismissed,” and update the

-applicable, update open compensation case status to “closed.”
+applicable, update open compensation case status to “closed;” and

 1.